KeaneDT/ID_ASG3_KJK/README.md

 # Problems Faced

--The Covid-19 API used (https://covid19api.com/) sometimes has inaccurate data such as 0 recovered cases/0 active cases.
+- The Covid-19 API used (https://covid19api.com/) sometimes has inaccurate data such as 0 recovered cases/0 active cases.
--Using the Covid-19 API too many times causes the localhost to get blocked due to the CORS policy.
+- Using the Covid-19 API too many times causes the localhost to get blocked due to the CORS policy.
 We tried using Axios and a proxy server to mitigate this problem but to no avail.
+- Sometimes the map will not load and will require the page to be refreshed.

 # Technology used